alexch/codelikethis/public/lessons/javascript/cypress.md

 ```

 1. Visit the page at /posts/new.
-1. Find the \<input> with class post-title.
+1. Find the \<input> with class `post-title`.
-1. Type “My First Post” into it.
+1. Type "My First Post" into it.
-1. Find the \<input> with class post-body.
+1. Find the \<input> with class `post-body`.
-1. Type “Hello, world!” into it.
+1. Type "Hello, world!" into it.
-1. Find the element containing the text Submit.
+1. Find the element containing the text "Submit".
 1. Click it.
-1. Grab the browser URL, ensure it includes /posts/my-first-post.
+1. Grab the browser URL, ensure it includes `/posts/my-first-post`.
 1. Find the h1 tag, ensure it contains the text “My First Post”.

 from <https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Cypress-Is-Simple>